hkusu/slack-post-action/README.md

 ![image](doc/image3.png)

-it is useful in workflow results reports for git push.
+it is useful in workflow results reports for specific code commits.

 #### Report pull result information